 \section{Acknowledgements}

-We thank Tomislav Marketin for helpful discussions.
-This work is supported by the QuantiXLie Centre of Excellence, a project co financed by the Croatian Government and European Union through the European Regional Development Fund, the Competitiveness and Cohesion Operational Programme (KK.01.1.1.01).
+Discussions with E.M.
+Ney, J. Engel, R.T.
+Zegers and S. Giraud about inclusion of de-excitations within the FT-QRPA are gratefully acknowledged.
+We thank T. Suzuki and M. Honma for their clarification of shell-model calculations.
+A. R. acknowledges discussions with B. Meyer concerning $r-$process nucleosynthesis.
+Finally, we thank T. Marketin for sharing his expertise on $\beta-$decay calculations based on relativistic QRPA.
+This work is supported by the QuantiXLie Centre of Excellence, a project co financed by the Croatian Government and European Union through the European Regional Development Fund, the Competitiveness and Cohesion Operational Programme (KK.01.1.1.01.0004).
 This article is based upon work from the “ChETEC” COST Action (CA16117), supported by COST (European Cooperation in Science and Technology).
+We acknowledge support by the US National Science Foundation under Grant PHY-1927130 (AccelNet-WOU: International Research Network for Nuclear Astrophysics [IReNA]).
 Y. F. N. acknowledges the support from the Fundamental Research Funds for the Central Universities under Grant No. Lzujbky-2019-11.